MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-emulator-express-debug-run.md

 1. Create or open an Azure cloud service project in Visual Studio.

-1. In Solution Explorer, right-click (or select and hold) the project, and, from the context menu, select **Properties**.
+1. In Solution Explorer, right-click the project, and, from the context menu, select **Properties**.

 1. In the projects properties pages, select the **Web** tab.